lucasrngl/lucasrngl/README.md

 Passionate about programming and problem solver.
 Computer Science student focused on back-end development.

-- 🛠️ My main stack is Java, Spring, SQL Server, PostgreSQL, GCP, Git
+- 🛠️ My main stack is Java, Spring, SQL Server, MySQL, GCP, Git

 - 🐍 I also like to develop with Python